 But a number of composers have managed to take up the challenge with exceptional talent.
 These works display the left hand's vast capacities.
 At its best, it can make the piano sound like a full orchestra, by using the positioning of its fingers, its natural flexibility, and its powerful range in the keyboard's low notes.

 I am delighted to be able to introduce the poetic breadth of this unusual repertoire, which is in equal parts technically challenging and spectacular.
+I hope that these recordings, in the form of an anthology, which include piano music alone, concertos with orchestra and chamber music, will make discover or rediscover these masterpieces to the greatest number.

 Click to see the contents of the records